Biohla20/LITA_Class_Documentation/README.md

 | Table 1   | Table 2   | Table 3  |

 You can create an outline of headings and put it immediately after the project title, this will help you when working so as not to keep scrolling down a very long page of work done.
 See outline up this page.

-To do the outines, use square brackets, copy and paste your headings exactly the way it is typed on your document, then open a parentesis, insert #, write the headings in small caps, use hyphen - to create space in the headinds and then close the parentesis.
+To do the outlines, open a square bracket, copy and paste your headings exactly the way it is typed on your document and close the square bracket, then open a parentesis, insert #, write the headings in small caps, use hyphen - to create space in the headings and then close the parentesis.

 ### RECOMMENDATIONS